dart-archive/www.dartlang.org/src/site/docs/tutorials/forms/index.markdown

    target="_blank">HttpRequest</a>
 class, the slambook client makes a POST request when the user clicks the submit button.
-You saw the code for this earlier in this target.
+You saw the code for this earlier in this tutorial.

 If the client is running from a different origin than the server, which is common in web apps,